Onorato Damen: Biography

 Rejecting these proposals, he was held in Dumini throughout the general strike; a protest erupted into violence in Pistoia on his release.
 Renewing contacts with the party and overcoming the reserve of the comrades, he decided to return to Pistoia where he remained in order to continue the task of agitation.
 On the return trip, made by car under the escort of a certain number of armed comrades, he encountered a squadron of fascists on the road from Pioppo to Caiano.
 This encounter resulted in the death of a fascist and the wounding of two others.
 Damen was sentenced to three years confinement in the Murate in Florence.

 Given what took place en route from Pioppo to Caiano and the subsequent incarceration, the leadership of the party decided to send him to France as a part of their "political bureau" to represent the party and to preside over the organisation of groups of exiled comrades, coordinating their political activity as the director of the weekly L'humanité in Italian.
 Later, upon his clandestine re-entry in the country in 1924, the party presented him as a candidate in the elections and in spite of the strong opposition of the fascists was elected as a deputy on the city council of Florence.

-Meanwhile, within the PCdI, the rupture between the direction imposed by Moscow and the left continued to delineate itself more clearly.
+Meanwhile, within the PCd'I, the rupture between the direction imposed by Moscow and the left continued to delineate itself more clearly.
 Bordiga, who enjoyed widespread support within the party, initiated his "Aventine" cession (named from a famous plebeian revolt in ancient Rome 4th century BC).
 He attended the meeting of the central committee but did not intervene in the debate, thus not obstructing the change in political direction that was supported by Antonio Gramsci and Palmiro Togliatti.

 Damen was a supporter of Communist Left, not the new party direction.
 Togliatti attended a meeting of the central committee of the Florentine Federation of the CPI to discuss the position of Damen – although Damen himself was not invited.
 The meeting was unguarded and so the police were able to disrupt it – ultimately, it ended in a flight following a false alarm.

 In 1925, Damen, along with Luigi Repossi and Bruno Fortichiari, formed the "Intesa" committee with the aim of defending the work of the left in the party.
 The Platform of the Committee of Intesa was hailed by Leon Trotsky as a seminal work of the International Left Opposition referring to it in his writings as the Platform of the Left.
+However, under threat of expulsion from the Communist International and criticism of the committee as "factionalist", the Intesa Left would dissolve by order of the Gramsci-Togliatti leadership.
+This directive was accepted by Amadeo Bordiga under the guise of party discipline, much to the dismay of the party's Left majority who regarded him as a leader against ComIntern's United Front policy.